 - skin problems and allergies.

 To minimize the chances of getting a puppy that can develop hereditary diseases, find a breeder who can provide you a complete history of hereditary medical problems for your puppy’s parents and even grandparents and, if possible, OFA certifications from the Orthopedic Foundation for Animals, for your future dog’s parents.

 4. A breeder can help you with legal problems

-The American Pit Bull Terrier is a medium to large dog, powerful and muscular, weighing between 30 and 60 pounds (13.5 – 27 kg), sometimes even more.
+The American Pit Bull Terrier is a medium to large dog, powerful and muscular, as mentioned above weighing between 30 and 65 pounds (13.5 – 29.4 kg), sometimes even more.
 She has a large head, giving the impression of strength, with teeth meeting in the scissors bite.

 Determined by these characteristics and a bad reputation, countries all over the world have developed breed specific legislation when it comes to APBTs.
 In the US only, there are over 700 cities that have specific laws for dangerous dogs.
 In some countries and regions, these dogs are banned completely.

 A good breeder knows legislation in your region and gives you advice about how to follow regulations.
 According to the Code of Ethics for Breeders of American Pit Bull Terriers, the breeder should even take the dog back if you’re moving to a place where your dog’s life is in danger.

 5. A breeder provides useful papers to register your dog for competitions

 This is an advantage if you wish to train your dog for specific sports and competitions.
 American Pit Bull Terriers have great results in activities, like: